 WMAs largely preserve habitat for many different species of animal, bird, and invertebrate with special interest given to grasslands, old fields, and coastal salt and freshwater marshes.
 They also provide public recreation for hiking, wildlife viewing, and photography but are usually more geared towards fishing, hunting, and trapping.

-I have been able to identify 93 of these by scouring maps and online hunting resources and so far have visited only 13.
+I believe I’ve been able to identify all 97 of these by scouring maps and online hunting resources and so far have visited 13.